shanemileham/shanemileham.github.io/_kb/personal-development/mindset.md

 - how is this perfect?

 - if you need more than one reason to do a thing then you're trying to convince yourself

+- Do I want to be the person who did X or Y?
+Do I want to be the person in the future who has a history of doing hard action X?

+Anticipate excuses and plan for them